Loading...

 Antique upholstery repair is a specialty.
 Pre-1950 pieces typically have 8-way hand-tied springs, jute webbing, horsehair stuffing, and tack-built construction — all of which we still work with using period-correct materials.
 Conservation-grade methods preserve the original frame and any surviving period upholstery underneath modern coverings.

 Usually, yes.
 Pet damage is one of the most common reasons people call us.
 For surface scratches on leather, we condition and re-color.
 For shredded fabric panels, we replace just the affected panel using matched or close-match fabric — full recover is rarely needed unless damage spans multiple sections.
-Send a photo and we will tell you within an hour whether spot repair or full reupholstery is the right call.
+Send a photo and we will tell you within an hour whether spot repair or a full recover is the right call.

 Yes — we serve Austin and the greater Austin metro including Round Rock, Cedar Park, Georgetown, Pflugerville, Lakeway, Bee Cave, Bastrop, Kyle, and Dripping Springs.
 Pickup and delivery are available from our San Antonio workshop, and most Austin upholstery repair jobs are scheduled within a few days of estimate approval.